AssuranceMaladieSec/assurancemaladiesec.github.io/_posts/2021-09-22-security-txt-implementation-at-assurance-maladie.md

   * use one of the email addresses commonly available inside companies (abuse, admin etc) but without having any assurance that their report will be .
 * **Blue teams side:** inside companies, choosing the good way to setup a proper reporting channel and overcoming all sorts of resistance (cultural, organization, technical) are not without challenges.

+**Impacts:**
+* For companies, it generates a **loss of vulnerabilities reports** coming from external security researchers.
+* For security researchers, **this situation is a hassle** that would gain a lot to be streamlined.

 # Challenges encountered at Assurance Maladie

-Like many big companies, we provide a lot of Internet websites and webservices to our different types of users (citizens, health professionals and employers in our case).
+Like many big companies, we provide a lot of websites and webservices to our different types of users (citizens, health professionals and employers in our case).

 These services are:
 * hosted/operated in different locations by different providers (on premise, SaaS, cloud etc)